MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 ### Networking your app

-- SpectatorView uses UNET for its networking and manages all host-client connections for you.
+- Spectator View uses UNET for its networking and manages all host-client connections for you.
 - Any app specific data has to be synced and implemented by you, using e.g. SyncVars, NetworkTransform, NetworkBehavior.
 - For more information and tutorials on Unity Networking please visit https://unity3d.com/learn/tutorials/s/multiplayer-networking